Torhan03326/student-performance-analysis/README.md

 The project investigates several key questions, including:

 - Which variables show the strongest relationship with academic performance
-- How behavioural and demographic variables influence grades
+- How behavioural and demographic factors influence academic performance
 - Whether student performance can be predicted using regression models
 - How classification models perform on academic outcome prediction
 - Whether increased model complexity improves predictive performance